amykglen/hybrid-proof-finder/README.md

 You may define your own rules and start/end points in a fashion similar to that seen in `main.py`.

 You may define your own node "kinds", though if they require special handling (like the "wildcard" kind), the tool likely won't work properly with them.

+*Note: This proof-of-concept tool has been to designed to work only on simple problems currently, and isn't guaranteed to produce correct proofs (or any proofs), particularly for more complex problems!
+Its ability to find a proof also depends on the rules provided to it.*